zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 `“Learn the rules like a pro, so you can break them like an artist.”`

-A older version of the source code were available on [Github](https://github.com/adityaravishankar/command-and-conquer).
-I analyzed the source code.
-Awesome to read the source code of the game (a rewrite of it) I was playing as a kid, written in just 15.000 lines.
-In Github it looks like I'm late to the party.
+A older version of the source code is available on [Github](https://github.com/adityaravishankar/command-and-conquer).
+I analyzed the code.
+Awesome to read the source code of the game I was playing as a kid (a rewrite of it).
+All written in just 15k lines.
+Looks like I'm late to the party.
 No code changes last 7 years.
 But.
 I'm here now.
 Now I want to look at the actual code (not the open source).
 The online script were rewritten but not as open source.
 The script [cnc-0.8.3.b.js](https://www.adityaravishankar.com/projects/games/command-and-conquer/release/cnc-0.8.3.b.js) contained everything for the game client (not audio and images).
 Interesting!

 Hey are people acutally still playing this game?
 Yes.
 Sometimes it takes a few minutes to find an opponent.